15 Action potentials

 This starts with the opening of voltage-gated Na+ channels in the neuron membrane.
 Because the concentration of Na+ is higher outside the cell than inside the cell by a factor of 10, ions will rush into the cell, driven by both the chemical and electrical gradients.
 Because sodium is a positively charged ion, as it enters the cell it will change the relative voltage immediately inside the cell membrane.
 The resting membrane potential is approximately -70 mV, so the sodium cation entering the cell will cause the membrane to become less negative.
 This is known as depolarization, meaning the membrane potential moves toward zero (becomes less polarized).
 The concentration gradient for Na+ is so strong that it will continue to enter the cell even after the membrane potential has become zero, so that the voltage immediately around the pore then begins to become positive.

-As the membrane potential reaches +30 mV, slower to open voltage-gated potassium channels are now opening in the membrane.
+As the membrane potential reaches +30 mV, slower voltage-gated potassium channels open in the membrane.
 An electrochemical gradient acts on K+, as well.
-As K+ starts to leave the cell, taking a positive charge with it, the membrane potential begins to move back toward its resting voltage.
-This is called repolarization, meaning that the membrane voltage moves back toward the -70 mV value of the resting membrane potential.
+As K+ starts to leave the cell, taking a positive charge with it, the membrane potential begins to move back toward its resting voltage of -70 mV.
+This is called repolarization.

 Repolarization returns the membrane potential to the -70 mV value of the resting potential, but overshoots that value.
 Potassium ions reach equilibrium when the membrane voltage is below -70 mV, so a period of hyperpolarization occurs while the K+ channels are open.
 Those K+ channels are slightly delayed in closing, accounting for this short overshoot.

 The membrane potential will stay at the resting voltage until something changes.
 To begin an action potential, the membrane potential must change from the resting potential of approximately -70mV to the threshold voltage of -55mV.
-Once the cell reaches threshold, voltage-gated sodium channels open and being the predictable membrane potential changes describe above as an action potential.
-Any sub-threshold depolarization that does not change the membrane potential to -55 mV or higher will not reach threshold and thus will not result in an action potential.
-Also, any stimulus that depolarizes the membrane to -55 mV or beyond will cause a large number of channels to open and an action potential will be initiated.
+Once the cell reaches threshold, voltage-gated sodium channels open and begin the predictable membrane potential changes described above as an action potential.
+Any stimulus that depolarizes the membrane to -55 mV or beyond will cause a large number of channels to open and an action potential will be initiated.
+Any sub-threshold depolarization that does not change the membrane potential to -55 mV or higher will not reach threshold, and thus will not result in an action potential.

 As we have seen, the depolarization and repolarization of an action potential are dependent on two types of channels (the voltage-gated Na+ channel and the voltage-gated K+ channel).
-The voltage-gated Na+ channel actually has two gates.
+The voltage-gated Na+ channel has two gates.
 One is the activation gate, which opens when the membrane potential crosses -55 mV.
 The other gate is the inactivation gate, which closes after a specific period of time—on the order of a fraction of a millisecond.
 When a cell is at rest, the activation gate is closed and the inactivation gate is open.
 However, when the threshold is reached, the activation gate opens, allowing Na+ to rush into the cell.
 Timed with the peak of depolarization, the inactivation gate closes.
 During repolarization, no more sodium can enter the cell.
 When the membrane potential passes -55 mV again, the activation gate closes.
 After that, the inactivation gate re-opens, making the channel ready to start the whole process over again.
+Both gates must be open in order for Na+ to get into the cell.

 Adapted from Anatomy & Physiology by Lindsay M. Biga et al, shared under a Creative Commons Attribution-ShareAlike 4.0 International License, chapter 12.